rakutentech/android-miniapp/miniapp/USERGUIDE.md

     }

     override fun getPoints(
         onSuccess: (points: Points) -> Unit,
-            onError: (message: String) -> Unit
+        onError: (pointsError: MiniAppPointsError) -> Unit
     ) {
-            // Check if there is any points in HostApp
+        // Check if there is any point in HostApp
         // .. .. ..
         if (hasPoints)
             onSuccess(points) // allow miniapp to get points. else
-                onError(message) // reject miniapp to get points with message explanation.
+            onError(pointsError) // reject miniapp to get points with message explanation.
     }
 }

 // set UserInfoBridgeDispatcher object to miniAppMessageBridge